 - Meet with an Academic Advisor to determine whether all credits and requirements have been met for graduation.
-Graduation deadlines are listed for each semester on www.morton.edu and in the printed schedule of classes each semester. - Complete the graduation petition online through the Panther Portal for the semester in which graduation is intended and by the set deadline.
+Graduation deadlines are listed for each semester on www.morton.edu and in the printed schedule and student handbook. - Complete the graduation petition online & submit the petition application fee through the Panther Portal for the semester in which graduation is intended.

 To add to the academic experience, students are encouraged to participate in the commencement ceremony.
-This ceremony celebrates the graduation of our students.
-Graduation is the completion of all degree requirements.
-However, participation in this ceremony does not guarantee graduation.
-The commencement ceremony is held once a year at the end of each spring semester for students who graduated in August and December of the previous year and candidates for May.
-Diplomas will be mailed to students approximately six to eight weeks after the semester has ended and upon completion of final graduation audits.
+Commencement is held once a year at the end of the spring semester for students who graduated in the previous summer and fall terms and for current spring candidates.
+It is important to note that participation in commencement does not guarantee that all degree/certificate requirements have been fulfilled.
+Final degree and certificate conferral is contingent upon successful completion of all program and institutional requirements.

+Diplomas will be mailed to students approximately 8-10 business weeks after the semester has ended and upon completion of final graduation audits.
 Diplomas will not be issued until all graduation requirements and financial obligations to the College have been met.
-Students failing or withdrawing from required courses should immediately contact their Academic Advisor to change their graduation date.
+Students failing or withdrawing from required courses should immediately contact their Academic Advisor.

-For more information, please contact the Academic Advising Center at (708) 656-8000, Ext.
+For more information regarding degree/certificate eligibility, please contact the Academic Advising Center at (708) 656-8000, Ext.
 2250.